shantanu-singh-git/cs50x-notes/Lecture-0.md

 You can add a number or text input.
 You can add a boolean input.
 You can also ass a label that simply is a piece of text that allows better readability.

+## Conditionals

+In the Control palette, there is a forever block and if conditional blocks.

+Under sensing, there is touching mouise pointer block.

+Video sensing extension block available.

+## Oscartime.

+Multiple sprites.